 The Best Left Backs

-Defending and pace are vital attributes for any left back.
+Defending and speed are essential attributes for any left back in Serie A.

 Global Overview (LB, LWB)

 There is more quality on the left side of the defense than on the right side, which isn’t difficult.
 However, there are only 16 left-backs from which to choose.
 It’s easy to agree that Theo Hernández is the best left back in three of the six face stats: pace, defense, and physical.